Radioactive waste IS NOT safe for people, not safe for communities, and not safe for the environment!

 Environmental, Health and Safety Concerns for Workers and Local Communities

 An earlier rare earth plant, the Asian Rare Earth Sdn Bhd (ARE) owned by Mitsubishi Chemicals in Bukit Merah in the state of Perak, Malaysia was forced to close down after strong community pressure and court action.
 During the 1980s and early ’90s, Mitsubishi dumped radioactive waste onto open ground.
 The Malaysian authorities assured local people it was safe.
 After years of discontent, Mitsubishi closed down the plant and allocated AUS$100 million to the clean-up operation.
-Only recently, 80,000 tonnes of waste with thorium were found left in the open.

 The ARE contaminated a large area and affected many nearby residents.
 Several people died.
 Abnormally high numbers of childhood leukaemia and birth defects were observed.
 Some of the surviving residents of Bukit Merah are still plagued with severe health problems.
 Until this very day, the Malaysian authorities refuse to acknowledge that the radioactive waste was responsible for the sudden escalation of health problems among the residents.

 Lynas is processing 10 times the amount of ore compared to the ARE.
 Despite Lynas’ public proclamation of “Zero Harm” commitment, there are no foolproof containment measures for such toxic residue for workers onsite at the LAMP.
 It should be noted that the ores that Chinese miners were exposed to in Bayan Obo Rare-Earth and Iron Mine contained 400 ppm of thorium.
 The rare earth oxide concentrates that will be arriving shortly at Kuantan port will have 1600 ppm of thorium.
 The US Public Health Service (1990) reports that the natural background level in the soil is typically 6 ppm of thorium.